SitinCloud/Owlyshield/README.md

 If you want to integrate Owlyshield as part of your own EDR / XDR system please contact us we will be pleased to issue the best proposal for appropriate level of professional services to do so.

-If you need to protect your critical business servers against crafted attacks or progressive wipers, we can introduce you with our brand new novelty detection engine based on encoders AI tools.
+If you need to protect your critical enterprise servers against crafted attacks or progressive wipers, we can introduce you with our brand new novelty detection engine based on encoders AI tools (Owlyshield Enterprise Edition).
 Feel free to contact us for a presentation and a demo.

 <p align="right">(<a href="#top">back to top</a>)</p>